ufrisk/kaslrfinder/readme.md

 The utility can be run as a normal program and requires no administrative privileges.

 It works by timing the execution times of failed instructions inside Transactional Synchronization Extensions (TSX) block.
 TSX was first introduced in Haswell based CPUs; but got disabled due to problems.
 The TSX instructions are available on all Skylake CPUs.
-For more information please see the <a target="_blank" href="https://labs.bromium.com/2014/10/27/tsx-improves-timing-attacks-against-kaslr/">blog entry by Rafal Wojtczuk from Bromium Labs</a> or the <a target="_blank" href="https://www.blackhat.com/us-16/briefings.html#breaking-kernel-address-space-layout-randomization-kaslr-with-intel-tsx">Black Hat presentation by Yeongjin, Sangho, and Taesoo from Georgia Institute of Technology.</a>
+For more information please see the <a target="_blank" href="https://labs.bromium.com/2014/10/27/tsx-improves-timing-attacks-against-kaslr/">blog entry</a> by Rafal Wojtczuk from Bromium Labs or the <a target="_blank" href="https://www.blackhat.com/us-16/briefings.html#breaking-kernel-address-space-layout-randomization-kaslr-with-intel-tsx">Black Hat presentation</a> by Yeongjin, Sangho, and Taesoo from Georgia Institute of Technology.

 Please also have a look at my blog entry, <a href="http://blog.frizk.net/2016/11/windows-10-kaslr-recovery-with-tsx.html">Windows 10 KASLR Recovery with TSX</a>, describing a bit more in-depth about KASLRfinder and how it works.